ptaconet/getremotedata/README.md

 <!-- badges: end -->

-`getRemoteData` is a set of R functions that offer a common grammar to query and import remote data from heterogeneous sources.
+`getRemoteData` is a set of R function that offer a common grammar to query and import remote data from heterogeneous sources.
 Overall, this package attempts to **facilitate** and **speed-up** the painfull and time-consuming **data import / download** process for some well-known